elunna/hackem/hackem_changelog.md

 - [x] Ghosts:
     - All incorporeal monsters can only be hit with blessed, silver, or bone objects
     - can also turn invisible and reappear - scaring (and paralyzing) the player time.

+### Monster Mechanic Changes:
+- [x] Mold/Fungus ressurection
+    - (ported from Splicehack, which ported from xnh)
+    - The ressurection rates have been tapered back a bit, so it's not as annoying as in Slash'EM - but there are more F monsters that can spawn (including moldiers at deeper levels)
-- [x] Shape-changing monsters (except for vampires and were-creatures)
+[x] Shape-changing monsters (except for vampires and were-creatures)
     - will revert back to their original form when their polymorphed form dies.
     - They cannot change form again once this happens.
-- [x] Player monsters:
-    - can be encountered throughout the game.
-    - They covet the Amulet of Yendor, and attempt to steal it.
-    - Any monster, should it get a hold of the Amulet of Yendor, can and will sacrifice it on an endgame altar.
-- [x] Gnolls:
-  - Evil already had gnolls, so I disabled the Evil gnolls in favor of the slashem versions - and used the G symbol instead)
-  - Updated to match evil weight/size, poison res, infravisible, berzerk.

-### Monster Mechanic Changes:

 - [x] Updated nasties lists with slashem monsters.
-Added gugs, slaughter wights, devas, revenants
+  - Added gugs, slaughter wights, devas, revenants
-- [x] Some monsters ride other monsters as steeds, namely The Riders at the endgame.
+- [x] Some monsters ride other monsters as steeds.
 - [x] Removed "Hits as +x weapon" property from slashem monsters
 - [x] Removed "Requires +x weapon to be hit" property from slashem monsters
 - [x] BERSERK behavior from evil: